wdim0/esp8266_direct_gpio/README.md

 ## Conclusion

 It's definitely better to use direct GPIO control of output pins by writing to GPIO_OUT_W1TS_ADDRESS / GPIO_OUT_W1TC_ADDRESS registers.
 I've briefly looked into Espressif's GPIO driver (gpio.c, gpio.h) but there are no macros dedicated to this exactly.
 But anyway, it's so easy that we can do our own macros.
-To give you some hints, look at the following code:
+To give you some hints:

     #define GPIO4           GPIO_INPUT_GET(4)